 - Can I give my kids a bamboo toothbrush?

 - What are the options for recycling?

-Some people might be unable to use a bamboo toothbrush, perhaps because of sensory issues with wooden toothbrushes.
-If that’s the case, we have articles about plastic manual toothbrushes as well as electric toothbrushes that you can also check out.
+Some people might be unable to use a natural bamboo toothbrush, perhaps because of sensory issues with the material.
+If that's the case, we have articles about plastic manual toothbrushes as well as electric toothbrushes that you can also check out.

 The table below has our top picks for natural toothbrush options in the US, but you can keep reading to find out more about all of these and more.